edgarfrancisco2022/HyperbolicTimeChamber/README.md

 # HyperbolicTimeChamber
 A Responsive Full Stack Productivity App 💻 - Junior Portfolio Project #2 [Live view currently unavailable]
 <br>
-HyperbolicTimeChamber is a simple productivity app based on the idea that tracking the time one spends working on one's projects and goals is helpful to stay productive in the long run.
+HyperbolicTimeChamber is a simple productivity app based on the idea that tracking the time one spends working on one's projects and goals may increase productivity.

 ## Description
 Projects can be created where sessions may be added.
 Session duration, session description, session quality, and session start and end times are recorded in a session.
 Each project tracks its number of sessions and the total amount of time.
 A chronometer is used to track the session time.